jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_connect_details.md

 ## Address

-The connect string used to link to the server (that is, the Server Name, Server Instance Name, or IP address).
+The connect string to link to the Analysis Services server (that is, the Server name, Server Instance name, or IP address).

 ## Instance

 The instance name of the Analysis Services server.
-This is filled in automatically by Spotlight as the content to follow the "/" in the address.
+This is filled in automatically by Spotlight as the content to follow "/" in the address.

 ## Connection

 Select the Windows server hosting the Analysis Services server.
 This is required.
 If the Windows server host is not in the list of connections then click **Create** to add it to the list.

-  {% include tip.html content="Click Create to add a Windows server to the list.
-This opens Windows Server \| Connection Details." %}
+{% include tip.html content="Click **Create** to add a Windows server to the list.
+This opens **Connection Details** for the Windows server." %}